 The day involves a series of coordinated events throughout the world to highlight the progress the integrated systems are making in dealing with global issues.

 They are a valuable series of opportunities to bring the concept of Geographic Information Systems to the public’s attention.
-Many events are centred around schools to promote education in this vital subject.
+Many events are centered around schools to promote education in this vital subject.

-The first global event was held in 1999 and has since grown in popularity.
+The first GIS day was held in 1999 and has since grown in popularity.
 Professionals from every branch of Geographic Information Systems share their enthusiasm and knowledge with local communities to highlight the importance of analytic maps.
 Combined with technology, spatial intelligence and map making involving data from many different sources are continue to enhance society and promote education.